 SpeciesDetail

-Largemouth BassBass are mostly on main lake points or ledges or moving down the river and creeks toward the main lake.
+Largemouth BassBass are mostly on main lake points or ledges or in deeper holes in the river and creeks in the clearest water available.
 Any cover (brush or stake beds, wood, rocks, etc.) is a plus.
-Fish 3 to 10 ft deep with search baits (crankbaits, spinnerbaits, vibrating jigs), but keep another rod rigged with a soft plastic (Carolina or Texas-rigged worm, swimbait, etc.) to follow up a missed strike.
-There are a lot of young, aggressive bass in the lake.
+Fish 3 to 10 ft deep with search baits (spinnerbaits, vibrating jigs), but keep another rod rigged with a soft plastic (Carolina or Texas-rigged worm, swimbait, etc.) to follow up a missed strike.

 CrappieBruce at Wyatt's Crossing Outdoors 901-870-0298 will reopen in March.
-Fish jigs and/or minnows or troll crankbaits 6 - 10 ft deep over deeper water in standing timber, the mouths of major creeks, and the main lake.
+Fish jigs and/or minnows 5 - 10 ft deep in the main lake or bank fish deeper holes in the river and creeks.
 Use bigger baits and/or fish deeper to target larger crappie.
 Replace treble hooks with single hooks and/or pinch down the barbs to make releasing short fish faster and less damaging; it does no good to release dead fish.

 BreamFish redworms, crickets, or other baits 3 - 8 ft deep near any cover (timber, brush tops, stake beds, rip-rap, etc.).

-CatfishExpect good catfishing with natural baits in the river and creeks (from the banks if necessary) as they move downstream with the lake falling and/or if there is rainfall runoff.
-Otherwise, fish over main lake flats with rod-and-reel (tight lining or drifting), noodles (jugs), or trotlines.
+CatfishFish natural baits in the river and creeks (from the banks if necessary) or fish over main lake flats with rod-and-reel (tight lining or drifting), noodles (jugs), or trotlines.

-White BassFish sandy, main lake points with shad-imitating lures (jigs, small crankbaits, etc.).
-As water levels fall, expect them to congregate near Engineers' Point and the dam.
+White BassFish sandy, main lake points or deeper holes in the river with shad-imitating lures (jigs, small crankbaits, etc.).
+They should be congregated near Engineers' Point and the dam.
 There are no size or number limits on white bass.
 These fish die quickly in a livewell.
 They will keep and taste better if put immediately into "slush" (ice/water mix).

 Always check the links in the "Water Level" section for the lake level and if it's rising or falling.
 A big rain can change conditions quickly.
 Adjust to conditions like the fish do.
 Except for catfish, fishing is usually better on a slow fall than a fast rise.
 Water falling, fish deeper; water rising, fish shallower.